 chsh -s /bin/bash

 Close the Terminal window and reopen it.
-To confirm that your user account is now configured to use Bash, use the printf
+To confirm that your user account is now configured to use Bash, use the printf or echo command:

 echo $SHELL